gary-archer/oauth.desktopsample1/README.md

 ## Overview

-* The initial OpenID Connect desktop code sample, referenced in my blog at https://authguidance.com
+* The initial OpenID Connect desktop code sample
 * **The goal is to implement OpenID Connect in a desktop app with good usability and reliability**

 ## Views